GREAT BLUE HERON (Ardea herodias) – (See images below)

-DESCRIPTION: The Great Blue Heron has a long neck, long slender legs and a long pointed bill.
-The plumage is mostly grey, with blue on the wings.
+DESCRIPTION: The Great Blue Heron adult plumage is mostly grey, with blue on the wings.
 The cap is dark with plumes extending behind.
 The face and throat are white.
 The lower part of the neck and breast have long white and dark plumes during breeding season.
-The pointed bill is yellow.
+The bird has a long neck, long slender legs and a long pointed bill, which is yellow.
 The legs start reddish from the body and end in grey, as well as the feet.
 The eyes are yellow.
 Sexes are similar.
 This bird is about 54 inches high (135 cm), and has a wing span of about six feet (180 cm).
 There are a few sub-species.

 VOICE: https://www.xeno-canto.org/species/Ardea-herodias – Their call is a harsh ‘krwak’.